-- 11. This step shows you the "Forward EFA" and "Backward EFA" plots.
+- 7. This step shows you the "Forward EFA" and "Backward EFA" plots.
 These plots represent the value of the singular values as a function of frame. - Note: There is one more singular value displayed on each plot than available in the controls.
-This is so that in the following Steps you can determine where each component deviates from the baseline. - 12.
+This is so that in the following Steps you can determine where each component deviates from the baseline. - 8.
 In the User Input panel, tweak the "Forward" value start frames so that the frame number, as indicated by the open circle on the plot, aligns with where the singular value first starts to increase quickly.
-This should be around 147, 164, and 324. - Note: For the Forward EFA plot, SVD is run on just the first two frames, then the first three, and so on, until all frames in the range are included.
+This should be around 147, 164, and 323. - Note: For the Forward EFA plot, SVD is run on just the first two frames, then the first three, and so on, until all frames in the range are included.
 As more frames are added, the singular values change, as shown on the plot.
 When a singular values starts increasingly sharply, it indicates that there is a new scattering component in the scattering profile measured at that point.
 So, for the first ~150 frames, there are no new scattering components (i.e. just buffer scattering).
 At frame ~147, we see the first singular value (the singular value with index 0, labeled SV 0 on the plot) start to strongly increase, showing that we have gained a scattering component.
-We see SV 1 start to increase at ~164, indicating another scattering component starting to be present in the scattering profile. - 13.
+We see SV 1 start to increase at ~164, indicating another scattering component starting to be present in the data. - 9.
 In the User Input panel, tweak the "Backward" value start frames so that the frame number, as indicated by the open circle on the plot, aligns with where the singular value first starts to increase quickly, reading the plot left to right (i.e. where it drops back to near the baseline).
 This should be around 380, 324, and 190. - Note: For the Backward EFA plot, SVD is run on just the last two frames, then the last three, and so on, until all frames in the range are included.
 As more frames are added, the singular values change, as shown on the plot.
 When a singular values starts increasingly sharply (as seen from right to left), it indicates that there is a new scattering component in the scattering profile measured at that point.

 • Note: The algorithm for determining the start and end points is not particularly advanced.
-For some datasets you may need to do significantly more adjustment of these values
+For some datasets you may need to do significantly more adjustment of these values input on the Forward and Backward EFA curves in stage 2 of the analysis.
+The colors of the ranges correspond to the colors labeled in the Scattering Profiles plot on the top right and the Concentration plot in the lower right.
+This panel takes the SVD vectors and rotates them back into scattering vectors corresponding to real components.

-14. Click the "Next" button in the bottom right corner to move to the last stage of the EFA analysis.
+10. Click the "Next" button in the bottom right corner to move to the last stage of the EFA analysis.